IBM/graph2tac/README.md

 ```

 For `g2t-train-tfgnn`, to train on the available GPUs, add `--gpu all` to the options for `g2t-train-tfgnn`.
-Training on multiple GPUs is supported (but only tested up to 2 A100s).
+Training on multiple GPUs is supported (but only tested up to two A100s).

 For `g2t-server` it will use any available GPUs.
 (You can also control the number of CPUs via `--cpu-thread-count`.)